krt2311/gformWorkflow/README.md

 Single and Double approval workflow - change approval email generation to use doGet as most mobile mail clients don't support HTML forms.
 Create custom final acceptance / rejection emails to the form initiator once the workflow is complete.

 Contribution workflow - create email form input fields harvested into an a href get request to the web app where extra input

+HR System integration - update subsheet data with HR system data... feedback into HR system would most likely require node dev though, at first would only facilitate data extraction